Princeyyyy/WorkoutApp/README.md

 ### Prerequisites

-You need the following installed on your machine
+You need the following installed on your machine:
 - Java
 - JDK - Java Development Kit
 - Gradle
 - An IDE - Android Studio

-To confirm run the following command on linux
+To confirm run the following command on linux:
 ```
 $ java --version       //java version
 $ gradle --version     //gradle version